shannonpeng/shannonpeng.com/app/content/projects/infection.md

 ## Poster Pitches

-We narrowed our team's initial sketches down to our top three ideas, for which we created large, interactive posters to pitch to the entire class.
+We narrowed our team's initial sketches down to our top three ideas.
+Then, we created large, interactive posters to pitch them to the entire class.

 <div class="image-set" markdown="1">